Illinois restaurateurs: 'We understand we're going into America 2.0'

 But reopening is on the horizon as the state gradually eases restrictions based on its various regions meeting metrics set out in Gov. JB Pritzker’s Restore Illinois plan.

-Under that plan, the earliest bars and restaurants in the state can reopen for indoors dining is June 26.
-Thanks to a relaxing in policy, restaurants and bars with outdoor seating can serve customers.
+Under that plan, the earliest bars and restaurants in the state can reopen is June 26.

-No matter the policies, the dining experience, at least in the immediate future, will be different.
+But whatever the date is, the dining experience, at least in the immediate future, will be quite different.

 Though many in the industry say they are better-suited than most industries to safely reopen and, perhaps more importantly, make customers feel safe to dine-in.